zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	\eta_t = \eta_v.
 $$

-Taking reciprocity and energy conservation into account, the perfect specular BTDF can then be expressed as
+After taking the reciprocity and the conservation of energy into account, the perfect specular BTDF can be expressed as

 $$ \tag{9c}
 	f_t(\bm{v}, \bm{n}, \bm{l}) =